Zopherus/Zopherus.github.io/index.md

   <em> Figure 2</em>
 </p>

-We trained Gaussian Mixture Model (GMM) on the data.
+We trained Gaussian Mixture Model (GMM) on the data using 80 principal components and set the number of clusters in GMM to be 50.
 Below is the distribution of classes in the ground truth and the distribution of classes in the clustering of GMM.
 <p>
   <img src="/images/class-distribution.png" width="600" height="400" />
   <em> Figure 3.1</em>